urlennia/URDC/whitepaper.md

 4. Use Cases:

-Governance: URDC will be used for voting and governance within the Urlennian Treasury.
+Governance: URDC will be used for voting and governance within Urlennia.

-Payments: Nationals can use URDC for everyday transactions, government taxes, and international payments.
+Payments: Nationals can use URDC for everyday transactions, government taxes, and payments.

 Staking and Yield Farming: Investors and users can stake their URDC to earn rewards.